mui/mui-x/docs/data/date-pickers/custom-opening-button/custom-opening-button.md

 ## Pass props to the opening button

-If you want to customize the opening button without redefining it whole behavior, you either use:
+If you want to customize the opening button without redefining its whole behavior, you can use either:

 - the `openPickerButton` slot to target the [`IconButton`](/material-ui/api/icon-button/) component.
 - the `inputAdornment` slot to target the [`InputAdornment`](/material-ui/api/input-adornment/) component.